 Council recognises the significance of bicycle usage as an important mode of transport and has an extensive provision of on-road bicycle routes within the road network.

-The following road maintenance categories are used in setting of performance standards in terms of inspections, defect intervention levels and maintenance response times.
+For the purpose of this RMP, Council has defined the following road maintenance categories to set the performance standards in terms of inspection, maintenance, intervention levels and repairs.

-Road Category Roads Included Roads with major on-road bicycle routes and shared zones Refer to Appendix 4 and 5 Other roads Other Council roads in the Register of Public Roads Laneways and passageways All laneways and passageways declared by Council to be reasonably required for general public use
+Road Category Roads Included Roads with major on-road bicycle routes and shared zones Refer to Appendix 4 and 5 Other local roads Other Council roads in the Register of Public Roads Laneways and passageways All laneways and passageways declared by Council to be reasonably required for general public use